-Failure to carefully read and follow all instructions in this manual can result in furnace malfunction, death, personal injury and/or property damage.
+Failure to carefully read and follow all instructions in this manual can result in furnace malfunction, property damage, personal injury and/or death.

-NOTE: This furnace is design certified by the American Gas Association and the Canadian Gas Association for installation in the United States and Canada.
-Refer to the appropriate codes, along with this manual, for proper installation.
+NOTE: Refer to the appropriate codes, along with this manual, for proper installation.

 - This furnace is NOT approved for installation in mobile homes, trailers or recreation vehicles. - Do NOT use this furnace as a construction heater or to heat a building that is under construction. - Use only the Type of gas approved for this furnace (see Rating Plate on unit).
 Overfiring will result in failure of heat exchanger and cause dangerous operation.
-(Furnace can be converted to L.P. gas with approved kit.) - Do NOT use open flame to test for gas leak. - Ensure adequate combustion and ventilation air is provided to the furnace. - · Seal supply and return air ducts. - The vent system MUST be checked to determine that it is the correct type and size. - · Install correct filter type and size. - Unit MUST be installed so electrical components are protected from direct contact with water.
+(Furnace can be converted to L.P. gas with approved kit.) - Do NOT use open flame to test for gas leak. - Ensure adequate combustion and ventilation air is provided to the furnace. - Seal supply and return air ducts. - The vent system MUST be checked to determine that it is the correct type and size. - Install correct filter type and size. - Unit MUST be installed so electrical components are protected from direct contact with water. - It is the suggestion of this manufacturer to install fire and carbon monoxide detectors.